Saurabh7019/SPFX-Samples/README.md

 ## Prerequisites

-Widgets list in the site, with the Title "Site tour configurations" and the below columns:
+List in the site, with the Title "Site tour configurations" and the below columns:

 Column Internal Name|Type|Required| comments
 --------------------|----|--------|----------